Roman Catholic Archdiocese of Dublin

 The Archdiocese of Dublin (Ard-Deoise Bhaile Átha Cliath) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church located in the eastern part of Ireland.
 Its archepiscopal see includes the republic's capital city – Dublin.
-The cathedral church of the archdiocese is St Mary's Pro-Cathedral.
+The cathedral church of the archdiocese is St Mary's Cathedral.
 Dublin was formally recognised as a metropolitan province in 1152 by the Synod of Kells.
 Its second archbishop, Lorcán Ua Tuathail (Anglicised as St Laurence O'Toole), is also its patron saint.

 As of 2021, the incumbent Ordinary and metropolitan of the Metropolitan Province of Dublin is Archbishop Dermot Farrell, who was appointed on 29 December 2020 and installed on 2 February 2021.

 Province and geographic remit

 The Province of Dublin is one of four ecclesiastical provinces that together form the Catholic Church in Ireland; the other provinces are Armagh, Tuam and Cashel.
 The geographical remit of the province includes the city of Dublin, all of the historical County Dublin (counties Fingal, South Dublin, Dún Laoghaire–Rathdown), most of County Wicklow, and fragments of counties Kildare, Carlow, Wexford and Laois.

 Large population centres include the city of Dublin, Dún Laoghaire, Tallaght and Malahide.
 The archdiocese also contains several large towns: Arklow, Athy, Balbriggan, Bray, Celbridge, Greystones, Leixlip, Maynooth and Swords.
 Altogether it covers an area of 698,277 statute acres (2,825 km^{2}).
 The suffragan dioceses of the province are: